section-engineering-education/engineering-education/content/articles/build-an-ip-address-tracker/index.md

 published: true
 url: /ip-tracker/
 title: How to Build an IP Address Tracker using Mapbox API and Vue
-description: In this artcile, we are going look at building an IP Address Tracker using Mapbox API and Vue
+description: In this article, we are going to look at building an IP Address Tracker using Mapbox API and Vue
 author: abiola-farounbi
 date: 2022-01-05T00:00:00-11:10
 topics: []